INTAKES AND START DATES

 - An equivalent Bachelor Degree (AQF 7) recognised by the Australian Association of Social Workers (AASW) and at least one year of practice experience.

-Graduates of the Master of Social Work will be equipped to work in every aspect of the human services including Government bodies (State and Federal), large and small NGOs, community and health services, the criminal justice system, faith-based agencies, aged care and mental health, not-for-profit organisations and international agencies.
+Advance into senior leadership roles in the human services sector, including State and Federal Government bodies, large and small NGOs, community and health services, the criminal justice system, faith-based agencies, aged care, mental health, not-for-profit organisations and international agencies.